danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

+- Fix sidebar recent article paths
+- Turn each tag into a link to a page of relevant article previews
 - Add conditional loading to the article page to handle errors gracefully
 - Diff check the styling between static & react versions
 - Turn each author into a page of previews by that author
 - Enable preview page sorted by tags
-- Turn each tag into a link to a page of relevant article previews
 - Enable preview page sorted by author
 - Transfer the SingleArticle & About page styling from the static version
 - Design a sidebar and dynamically display other relevant blog posts